 Categories:

-A teacher recently asked me whether students always need to attend every station in a rotation.
+Related Podcast Episode A teacher recently asked me whether students always need to attend every station in a rotation.
 The short answer is “no.” Our classrooms are composed of diverse groups of students with different skills, abilities, preferences, language proficiencies, and academic needs.
-Given that variability, it makes sense that not all students would need to spend time […]
+Given that variability, it makes sense that not all students would need […]

 Math is a linear subject, with each concept building on the one before.
 Math teachers are also responsible for covering a large number of standards in a school year.
 Most math curricula are designed for a whole group teacher-led lesson where the teacher is expected to cover a new concept or process every day.
 This, […]